Stanko/kostatadic.com/content/blog/2018-05-25-igor-b-number-53/index.md

 ]
 +++

-If you come to Footscray Watch the Magpies play And be sure to see Number 53
+If you come to Footscray
+Watch the Magpies play
+And be sure to see
+Number 53

+Number 53
+Number 53
+Igor Bera
-Number 53 Number 53 Igor Bera Number 53
+Number 53

-If you come today You will have to say I like Igor B Number 53
+If you come today
+You will have to say
+I like Igor B
+Number 53

+Number 53
+Number 53
+Igor Bera
-Number 53 Number 53 Igor Bera Number 53
+Number 53

+He’ll be everywhere
-He'll be everywhere As strong as a bear As fast as a bee Number 53
+As strong as a bear
+As fast as a bee
+Number 53

+Number 53
+Number 53
+Igor Bera
-Number 53 Number 53 Igor Bera Number 53
+Number 53

-Playing hard but fair He's the best, I swear And he'll always be Number 53
+Playing hard but fair
+He’s the best, I swear
+And he’ll always be
+Number 53

+Number 53
+Number 53
+Igor Bera
-Number 53 Number 53 Igor Bera Number 53
+Number 53

 _**16/05/2018**_